phcompeau/biological_modeling_course/_pages/coronavirus/NAMD.md

 * Move following to first linked tutorial

 NAMD needs to utilize the information in the force field to calculate the potential energy of a protein.
 To do this, it needs a **protein structure file (PSF)**.
 A PSF, which is molecule-specific, contains all the information required to apply a force field to a molecular system [^PSF].
 Fortunately, there are programs that can generate a PSF given the force field and protein structure (PDB file).

+In the following tutorial, we will show how to calculate the interaction energy between the SARS-CoV-2 (Chimeric) RBD and ACE using the PDB entry <a href="https://www.rcsb.org/structure/6vw1" target="_blank">6vw1</a> and the NAMD Energy plugin within VMD.
+To do this, we will be using a force field from CHARMM that is included in VMD package as well as the AutoPSF plugin to generate the necessary PSF file.
+Finally, we will see how much the loop site contributes to the interaction energy between SARS-CoV-2 RBD and ACE2.

 * In protein structure, need force field = energy function